OVGA Design Review

 5. Review

-• To assist with the ongoing improvement of design review, the project team, design team and decision-makers complete a post-review survey, sharing their experiences and overall thoughts on the process.
+• To assist with the ongoing improvement of design review, the project team, design team and decision-makers may complete a post-review survey, sharing their experiences and overall thoughts on the process.

-Design Review Format (90 minutes)
+Design Review Format (typical)

 1. Welcome: Chair welcomes and makes introductions (5 minutes).